yadayada/acd_cli/docs/FUSE.rst

 Usage
 -----

-The command to mount the (root of the) cloud drive to the empty directory ``path/to/mountpoint`` is
+The command to mount the (root of the) Amazon Drive to the empty directory ``path/to/mountpoint`` is
 ::

     acd_cli -nl mount path/to/mountpoint

-A cloud drive folder may be mounted similarly, by
+A non-root folder may be mounted similarly, by
 ::

     acd_cli -nl mount --modules="subdir,subdir=/folder" path/to/mountpoint